Sectors & IndustriesFinancial ServicesInsurance - Property & Casualty

 Kemper has a valuation score of 71, which is 38 points higher than the property & casualty insurance industry average of 33.
 It passed 5 out of 7 valuation due diligence checks.

-Allstate has a valuation score of 43, which is 10 points higher than the property & casualty insurance industry average of 33.
-It passed 3 out of 7 valuation due diligence checks.
+Slide Insurance Holdings has a valuation score of 29, which is -4 points higher than the property & casualty insurance industry average of 33.
+It passed 2 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates SLDE a Valuation Rating of "B".

 Are property & casualty insurance stocks a good buy now?